jxskiss/simplessl/README.md

 # ssl-cert-server

-On the fly free SSL registration and renewal inside [OpenResty/nginx](http://openresty.org) with [Let's Encrypt](https://letsencrypt.org).
+On the fly free SSL registration and renewal inside [OpenResty/nginx](http://openresty.org) and any Golang TLS program, with [Let's Encrypt](https://letsencrypt.org).

-This OpenResty plugin automatically and transparently issues SSL certificates from Let's Encrypt as requests are received.
+The ssl-cert-server automatically and transparently issues SSL certificates from Let's Encrypt as requests are received, when a certificate needs a renewal, it automatically renews the certificate asynchronously in background.

-This uses the `ssl_certificate_by_lua` functionality in OpenResty 1.9.7.2+.
+The Openresty plugin uses the `ssl_certificate_by_lua` functionality in OpenResty 1.9.7.2+.

 By using ssl-cert-server to register SSL certificates with Let's Encrypt, you agree to the [Let's Encrypt Subscriber Agreement](https://letsencrypt.org/repository/).

-I got inspires and stole some code from the awesome project [lua-resty-auto-ssl](https://github.com/GUI/lua-resty-auto-ssl) and Golang's autocert package, many thanks 😀
+Disclaimer: I got inspires and stole some code from the awesome project [lua-resty-auto-ssl](https://github.com/GUI/lua-resty-auto-ssl) and Go's autocert package.
+Also this program uses [Lego](https://github.com/go-acme/lego) to resolve dns-01 challenge.
+Many thanks 😀

+## Features

+1. High performance, very low latency added to user requests.
+2. Issue and renew certificate for each domain using http-01 challenge, support Openresty and Golang.
+3. Issue and renew certificate for each domain using tls-alpn-01 challenge, support Golang.
+4. Issue and renew **wildcard certificate**, using dns-01 challenge, support Openresty and Golang.
+5. Serve manually-managed certificates.
+6. Serve OCSP stapling, with cache and asynchronous renewal, the latency is negligible.
+7. Generate and serve self-signed certificate.
+8. Graceful restart like Nginx without losing any requests.
+9. Support directory and Redis as cache storage, adding new storage support is easy.

+**NOTE: currently this program is designed to be used inside intranet, security features are not seriously considered, be sure to PROTECT your certificate server properly and keep an eye on security concerns.**

 ## Centric certificate server